 - Budget Hotel – Conscious Hotel Westerpark

 - Mid-Range Hotel – Westervilla

 - Luxury Hotel – Morgan & Mees

 The Canal Belt (Grachtengordel in Dutch) was constructed around 1730 and enclosed the city center in a series of concentric Canal Rings.
 The Canal Belt is special because of its lovely historic buildings, canal houses, charming cafes, and romantic bridges at every step.

-The inner canal of Amsterdam is composed of four channels: Singel, Herengracht, Keizersgracht, and Prinsengracht.
+Amsterdam’s inner canal comprises four channels: Singel, Herengracht, Keizersgracht, and Prinsengracht.
 This picturesque area of canals is listed as a UNESCO World Heritage Site.
-If you’re looking for the best places to stay for a couple’s getaway in Amsterdam, look no further than the Canal Belt.
+Look no further than the Canal Belt if you’re looking for the best places for a couple’s getaway in Amsterdam.

 With its charming Canal Houses and bridges, the Canal Belt is one of the most romantic places in Amsterdam.
-And because it’s located in the heart of the city, you’ll be close to all the best attractions.
+And because it’s in the city’s heart, you’ll be close to all the best attractions.

 Best Places to Stay in Grachtengordel